Improving Swift Package Scripts with GitHub Actions workflows

 How do you add it to your package?

-./sync_to.sh ../../Projects/MyPackage/
+./sync-to.sh ../../Projects/MyPackage/

 How do you use the scripts?